avajs/ava/readme.md

 ###### .plan(count)

 Plan how many assertion there are in the test.
 The test will fail if the actual assertion count doesn't match planned assertions.
-When planned assertions are used you don't need to explicitly end the test.

-Be aware that this doesn't work with custom assert modules.
-You must then call `.end()` explicitly.

 ###### .end()

 End the test.
-Use this when `plan()` is not used.
+Only works with `test.async()`.

 ## Assertions